A previous version of this article included Mikkeller DTLA, which has closed. The updated version includes Blue Palms Brewhouse in its place.

 Like many of the other amenities a region as giant as L.A.’s metropolitan basin has to offer is a plethora of bars.
 Though it wasn’t always the case, save for the diviest of dives, it’s now commonplace to find at least one craft beer tap nestled amongst the light lagers at nearly any bar in the City of Angels.
 Then there are the bars that focus on fresh beer, local options, and highly curated tap takeovers — and they are things of beer beauty.
-There are so many L.A. beer bars to choose from that we apologize for some beloved neighborhood institutions, like Lucky Baldwin’s Pub in Pasadena and Blue Palms Brewhouse in Hollywood, being left off, but these are the five we would highly recommend adding to your must-visit list as well.
+There are so many L.A. beer bars to choose from that we apologize for some beloved neighborhood institutions, like Lucky Baldwin’s Pub in Pasadena, being left off, but these are the five we would highly recommend adding to your must-visit list as well.

 4227 San Fernando Road, Glendale | (818) 241-4227